rothgar/netdata-wiki/snmp.node.js.md

 ## Linksys SRW2024P

-This is what I use for my Linksys SRW2024P:
+This is what I use for my Linksys SRW2024P.
+It creates:

+1. A chart for power consumption (it is a PoE switch)
+2. Two charts for packets received (packets received and packets with errors)
+3. One chart for packets output
+4. 24 charts (one for each port) of the switch.
+It also appends the port names as defined at the switch to the chart titles.

 ```js
 {